rtomrud/eslint-config-pretty-strict/README.md

 }
 ```

-Alternatively, use an [.eslintrc.\* configuration file](https://eslint.org/docs/user-guide/configuring#using-configuration-files) instead of the `"eslintConfig"` property of the `package.json`.
+Alternatively, use an [.eslintrc.\* configuration file](https://eslint.org/docs/user-guide/configuring#using-configuration-files) instead of the `"eslintConfig"` property of `package.json`.

 ## Using